Warfield Theobald Longcope: Wartime service

 Longcope served in World War I as an Army physician, his active duty service beginning in August 1917 and continuing through 1919.
 He was part of the Office of the Surgeon General of the Army, and later consulted for the American Expeditionary Forces.

 Later career

 At the end of his military service, Longcope returned to his positions at Columbia and Presbyterian.
 For a brief time in 1922, he was a professor at Cornell University Medical School, before returning to his alma mater later that year as director of the Johns Hopkins University medical department and physician-in-chief of Johns Hopkins Hospital.
 Longcope was one of the founding members of the American Society for Clinical Investigation, and served as the organization's president in 1919.
-He was the president of the American Association of Immunologists from 1935-6, having already served as one of their councillors from 1934-5 (and again from 1936-1940).
-From 1945-6 he was president of the Association of American Physicians.
+He was the president of the American Association of Immunologists from 1935 to 1936, having already served as one of their councillors from 1934 to 1935 (and again from 1936 to 1940).
+From 1945 to 1946 he was president of the Association of American Physicians.